t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

 A mod to sync forwarded ports from gluetun to qbittorrent.
 This mod is to be used with [linuxserver/qbittorrent container](https://github.com/linuxserver/docker-qbittorrent) and [qdm12/gluetun container](https://github.com/qdm12/gluetun).

+> :star:
+> If you like this mod, don't hesitate to give it a star !
+It's always nice :)

 > :warning: **Be aware !**
-> I'm not a developper, nor anything.
+> I'm not a developper.
 I just needed something and found a way to do it.
-This is my first Linuxserver mod, and my first attempt to create anything with docker.
+This is my first Linuxserver mod and my first attempt at creating anything with docker.
 Also my first use of github actions, so everything is probably far from perfect.

 ## Install

 Follow the instructions [here](https://docs.linuxserver.io/general/container-customization/#docker-mods).
 With the following link for the mod `ghcr.io/t-anc/gsp-qbittorent-gluetun-sync-port-mod:main`.

 - You will need to enable `Bypass authentication for clients on localhost` inside qbittorrent's `settings` > `Web UI`.
-Otherwise you can set the `GSP_QBT_USERNAME` and `GSP_QBT_PASSWORD` variables.
+Otherwise you can set the `GSP_QBT_USERNAME` and `GSP_QBT_PASSWORD` (or `GSP_QBT_PASSWORD_FILE`) variables.
 - If you have enabled the `Enable Host header validation` option, you will need to add `localhost` to the `Server domains` list.